TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 ### On an entirely different level!
 Honestly, the fact you can press 3 buttons
 `ctrl+C (video URL) -> F9 (shortcut boot) -> Enter`
 to download any video - finishing your task instantly by the time you press them - is something other "competitors" will **never** touch, and their users will be troubled by clicking buttons all day and exploring their directory instead lmao
-And even if they really reach this level of efficiency, they will **never** have as many choices https://github.com/ytdl-org/youtube-dl#options as this program.
+And even if they really reach this level of efficiency, they will **never** have [as many choices](https://github.com/ytdl-org/youtube-dl#options) as this program.
 They will be pretty but they will **never** become a PowerGUI.
 The opposite, however, is possible.

 ## Credits
-I have to thank https://github.com/ytdl-org/youtube-dl and the developers which made youtube-dl, because it is the "backbone" of this software, hence it is packaged together.
+I have to thank the developers who made [youtube-dl](https://github.com/ytdl-org/youtube-dl), because it is the "backbone" of this software, hence it is packaged together.
 That program as the command line (kinda the black text line you type on), and this program as the interface **everyone** can use!

 This program is under GPL v3 license, made by me, Dimitrios Malandris, out of frustration on how time-consuming it was to download a single video (either install bloat software, or browse the directory and manually put arguments onto youtube-dl.exe)